+Litigation is the process of resolving a dispute between two or more persons or companies in a court of law.
 In the event that the opposing person does not respond or comply with the demand letter, the next step involves drafting a lawsuit or a defence to that lawsuit, which is also known as the “pleading” as you are pleading your case.
 The lawsuit and defence outline each person’s story of how the dispute arose, what the judge or jury should conclude, and the legal argument as to why that conclusion should be made.

-An alternative course of action is called an application and occurs when you apply to the court for a date to argue the matter.
+An alternative course of action is called an Application and occurs when you apply to the court for a date to argue the matter.
 This usually happens if the case is not complicated and there is no need for a trial.
 An application looks very similar to a lawsuit.
 The main difference is that the date to argue the matter is added to the Notice of Application.

-The next step, and arguably the most time-consuming step, involves gathering evidence, and is also known as the discovery process.
+The next step, and arguably the most time-consuming step, involves gathering evidence, also known as the discovery process.
 During this step each party is expected to gather all evidence including documents, digital files, and photos, etc., and will exchange it with the opposing person.
 Each person is also provided with the opportunity to conduct an interview of the opposing person under oath.

 Motions are like a lawsuit in a lawsuit.
 Motions are a formal request to a judge or a master, who has some but not all of the power of a judge.
 Motions take place in front of or without the other person.
 Parties also have the ability to consent or oppose the motion and present their opinion on why the requested relief should or should not be granted.
 Legal costs are usually ordered when motions are argued.